oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ### Prerequisites
 1. Fully-privileged access to an OCI Tenancy (account).
 2. Sufficient availability of resources in your OCI Tenancy.
-You can check resource availability [here](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#Viewing).
+You can check resource availability [here](https://cloud.oracle.com/limits?region=home), and learn more about resource availability [here](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/servicelimits.htm#Viewing).